 Students should be on campus no later than 7:45 AM at High Desert School daily.
-Students, who are not in their class when the tardy bell rings, must report to the office for a tardy pass.
+Students who are not in their class when the tardy bell rings at 7:55 AM, must report to the office for a tardy pass.
 (Students who ride the bus are not marked tardy when the bus is late.)
 Please send a note to the office with your child when your child arrives late.